Want to Stay in a Suite on Your Next Cruise? Use This Lesser-Known Upgrade Trick

 There’s no magic number that will score you an upgrade—it all depends on what other people bid.

-When placing your bid, consider factors such as the current availability of higher-tier cabins (the more available, the better your chances), the popularity of your sailing date, and the likelihood of other passengers bidding for upgrades.
+When placing your bid, consider factors such as the current availability of higher-tier cabins (the more available, the better your chances of getting an upgrade for less), the popularity of your sailing date (shoulder season sailings usually see less demand), and the likelihood of other passengers bidding for upgrades.
 Typically, even bidding slightly more than the minimum can greatly increase your chances.

 While you want to be competitive, avoid bidding more than the upgraded cabin is worth to you.
-It’s important to note that if you’re not careful, you could end up bidding more than the room originally sold for, so be sure to check the current price of that category before placing a bid.
+If you’re not careful, you could end up bidding more than the room originally sold for, so check the current price of that category before placing a bid.
+Lastly, note that you often don’t get to choose the location of your upgraded cabin on the ship, so if you’re prone to seasickness and want to stick to midship cabins (where the pitching and rolling associated with choppy waves is felt less) or want to avoid being under the nightclub, you may want to hold off.

 Cruise lines that offer upgrade auctions